-If you don’t have the coin to drop on the Tesseract (or are unsure if longboarding is for you), then you’ll want to check out this option!
+If you don’t have the coin to drop on the Tan Tien (or are unsure if longboarding is for you), then you’ll want to check out this option!
 How Magneto manages to make one of the coolest and most technologically advanced boards on the market for this price, I’ll never know.
 But it’s a happy mystery!

 The “Cutting Edge” board is made of carbon fiber, but it also has bamboo and fiberglass laminated into the deck.
-This material combo results in an extremely strong board that weighs about 7 pounds full set-up, but can support 275 pounds.
+This material combo results in an extremely strong board that weighs about 7 pounds fully set-up, but can support 275 pounds.

 While mainly designed for downhill speed, this board is a great fit for big guys who want to do anything from cruising on up.
 The only thing I wouldn’t recommend this board for is long-distance cruising.
 If you’re trying to skate 3 miles down the road to the store, you’ll want something a bit longer for a smoother, faster, and more stable ride.
 For anything else though, this is your board!

 If you want to get into the sport of longboarding for less than the price of a fancy date, Magneto has come through for us again!
-This board is flexier and less aggressive than the above two, but is a good fit for big guys (not up to 300 lbs…) that want to cruise around, street luge, etc.
+This board is flexier and less aggressive than the above two but is a good fit for big guys (not up to 300 lbs…) that want to cruise around, street luge, etc.

 The board is made of bamboo with a maple core, which work together to bump the weight rating right up to around 275 pounds.
-While some heavier riders report that the board works well for them, I would probably stick to the weight recommendation and look for a different board if you’re in the 300 pound range.
+While some heavier riders report that the board works well for them, I would probably stick to the weight recommendation and look for a different board if you’re in the 300-pound range.